SnowEx/snowexsql/docs/installation.rst

 Stable release
 --------------

-To install snowXSQL, run this command in your terminal:
+To install a stable release of snowXSQL, run this command in your terminal:

 .. code-block:: console